jinwyp/one_click_script/README.md

 2. Using Trojan or Nginx or v2ray-core / Xray-core as frontend listening port 443
 3. Install trojan or trojan-go and V2Ray or Xray on the same server to support all protocol.
 4. Support Debian9+, Ubuntu 16+ and CentOS 7+ operation systems
+5. install wireguard and wgcf to solve google CAPTCHA and netflix ip unlock

 ## Installation 安装方法